7.5 Time-Box Hard Construction Items

 Pacing the hard item

-Use a time box for practice.
-For a short constructed example set, give yourself about one minute for the first attempt.
-The exact practice limit can vary, but the principle should not: identify the rule, answer if the rule is clear, and move if the item is not yielding.
+For a short constructed example set in practice, give the first attempt about one minute.
+The exact practice limit can vary, but the principle does not: identify the rule, answer if the rule is clear, and move on if the item is not yielding.
+The numbers below are a practice budget, not an official blueprint:

 Constructed sentenceGiven meaning